 Check for Liens

-It’s surprising how often a real estate agent comes to the Attorney ready for closing, only to discover that the property has a Lis Pendens or some other defect that foils the sale.
+It’s surprising how often a real estate agent comes to the buyer’s attorney ready for closing, only to discover that the property has a Lis Pendens – lien – or some other defect that foils the sale.

-When this happens, all the valuable efforts in advertising and showing the property have been wasted.
-And worse, the buyer might have fallen in love with a property that cannot be sold or has legal problems.
-In this case, the Role of the Real Estate Agent has been mistaken and all effort was in vain.
+When this happens, all the valuable efforts in advertising and showing the property are wasted.
+Worse, the buyer might have fallen in love with a property that cannot be sold or has legal problems.
+In this case, the role of the real estate agent has been mistaken, and all effort was in vain.

 Best Procedure